sameh-farouk/CS50wep-p1/README.md

 Hi, my name is sameh farouk , this is my Goobook App , my project for the second assignment in the CS50w Course.

+demo at: http://goobook.azurewebsites.net/  but my azure app service free plan will expire on 2/18/2019

 The app name Goobook was inspired from the famouse search engine google.

 When you sign up, will be able to search for books by isbn , title or author name, leave reviews for individual books, and see the reviews made by other people, as checking rating and reviews statistics coming from a third-party API by Goodreads.